dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/configure-webapp-properties.md

 ## Configure users and roles

-Like the dashboard, the services management webapp uses a separate users file to list the users who should be able to access it (after authenticating through the CAS server) and the role(s) they should have.
+Like the dashboard, the management webapp uses a separate users file to list the users who should be able to access it (after authenticating through the CAS server) and the role(s) they should have.
 Locate the line for the `cas.mgmt.userPropertiesFile` property (around line 7) and set it the same value as the `cas.adminPagesSecurity.users` property in the `cas.properties` file:

 ```properties
 cas.mgmt.userPropertiesFile:           file:/etc/cas/config/admusers.properties